 Complaints Procedure and Suggestions

 For Improvements Woodville Surgery aims to provide a first class services to all our customers.
 However, we also appreciate comments and complaints when it is felt that you are not receiving the care or standard of service that you feel you should.

-All complaints and comments are taken seriously and are used to improve services, invoke training and shape the practice so that the services you receive are always of the highest quality, If you have a comment or complaint please ask at the reception desk to either talk to the Practice Manager or fill in a comments/complaint form.
+All complaints and comments are taken seriously and are used to improve services, invoke training and shape the practice so that the services you receive are always of the highest quality, If you have a comment or complaint please fill in a comments/complaint form.

-The Practice is part of Derbyshire County Primary Care Trust.
+The Practice is part of Southern Derbyshire CCG.